-As we age our skin looses its elasticity.
-This is a natural aging process and it will be noticeable all over your body not just your boobs.
+As we age, our skin loses its elasticity.
+This is a natural aging process and it will be noticeable all over your body, not just your boobs.

-Once a women hits menopause hormone levels change in her body.
-This change affects the volume and structure of the breast tissue and often levels the breasts looking deflated.
+Once a woman hits menopause, hormone levels change in her body.
+This change affects the volume and structure of the breast tissue and often leaves the breasts looking deflated.

 The size and shape of our breasts are largely determined by genetics.
 Genetics are passed down from generation to generation, with most women in the family having similar sized breasts.

-During pregnancy a women will experience a sudden increase in breast volume, size, weight and shape.
+During pregnancy, a woman will experience a sudden increase in breast volume, size, weight and shape.
 This is due to hormones levels in the body and the breasts preparing for milk production.

-During pregnancy, changes will occur in the breast structure.
-It is important to note that with each pregnancy your size is likely to be different, as the breast structure, mass has been altered with each pregnancy and or breastfeeding.
+Changes will occur in the breast structure during pregnancy.
+It is important to note that with each pregnancy your size is likely to be different, as the breast structure and mass has been altered with each pregnancy and/or breastfeeding.

-With the sudden increase and change in size a women will often be left with excess skin (saggy breasts).
+With the sudden increase and change in size, a woman will often be left with excess skin (saggy breasts).

 Larger women tend to not only carry excess weight around their thighs, bum and stomach areas, but they also carry excess weight in their breasts.
 This excess weight adds strain on the breast tissue and ligaments causing the breasts to sag.

-Women who lose excess amounts of weight over a shortened period of time are likely to be left with excess skin on their bodies, including their breasts.
+Women who lose excess amounts of weight over a short period of time are likely to be left with excess skin on their bodies, including their breasts.